DGichuru/Pig-Dice/README.md

 * CSS
 * JavaScript
 ### Rules
-* Each player plays once .
+* Each player plays in turns.
 * The one who reaches sum of a hundred first wins the game.
-* if a player rolls die and gets a sum of two 25 points are added to his sum.
+* If a player rolls dice and gets a result of one his/her current score is returned to zero and passes on to the next player
 ### License
-MIT
+MIT License